collective/collective.developermanual/source/reference_manuals/active/writing/preface.rst

 Due to Plone's longevity it has spanned and outlasted some technologies and Python practices.
-Thus you will see some Python usage which may not match todays accepted code practices.
+Thus you will see some Python usage which may not match today's accepted code practices.
 You will also see use of Python libraries which are deprecated, and/or implement code where today a standard or optional Python package would be preferred.